mechanysm/Spotify-Diy-Thing/README.md

 Currently this project runs on two types of hardware:

 ### "Cheap Yellow Display" (CYD)
+> [!CAUTION]
+> This Repo is CYD2USB the new model with both USB micro and C

 An ESP32 With Built in 320x240 LCD with Touch Screen (ESP32-2432S028R), buy from wherever works out cheapest for you: